bluesonix21/seoanalyser/CONTRIBUTING.md

 ---

-Thank you for contributing to NovaSEO! 🚀
+Thank you for contributing to Free SeoAnalyser! 🚀